andredesousa/advanced-nest-scaffold/README.md

 ## Running end-to-end tests

+E2E Testing involves testing an application's workflow from beginning to end.
 Use `npm run e2e` to execute the end-to-end tests via [Jest](https://jestjs.io/) and [SuperTest](https://www.npmjs.com/package/supertest).
 Use `npm run e2e:watch` to keep executing your tests while watching for file changes in the background.
 You can see the HTML report opening the [index.html](reports/e2e/index.html) file in your web browser.

 ## Running smoke tests

+Smoke Testing is a technique to verify the critical functionalities of a software.
 Use `npm run smoke` to execute the smoke tests via [Jest](https://jestjs.io/), [SuperTest](https://www.npmjs.com/package/supertest) and [Testcontainers](https://www.testcontainers.org/).
 Use `npm run smoke:watch` to keep executing your tests while watching for file changes in the background.
 You can see the HTML report opening the [index.html](reports/smoke/index.html) file in your web browser.